thibaultduponchelle/messy-perl-ci-workflows/README.md

 ## Travis

+### Mandatory kit

+Please note that your repository needs to include a `Build.PL`, a `Makefile.PL` or a `makefile` (with a `test` target).

 You can find here the documentation about [Travis Perl helper](https://docs.travis-ci.com/user/languages/perl).

-Please note that your repository needs to include a `Build.PL`, a `Makefile.PL` or a `makefile` (with a `test` target).
+### Activation

 You also need to activate `Travis CI` for your repository (connect to travis website with github credentials).

+### Extra bits

+If your Perl version gets removed suddenly, it's probably because you are attached to a *floating* platform and the *latest* changed from one Ubuntu LTS to another Ubuntu LTS (for instance).

+You can fix it by forcing the platform.

 ## Github actions workflows